Games That Teach Financial Literacy & Money Activities for Kids

 Exact Change

-Most everybody, at some point in their life, will need to stand behind a cash register and break a bill into some coins.
+Almost everybody, at some point in their life, will need to stand behind a cash register and break a bill into some coins.
 That’s exactly what Exact Change is about.
-Unlike other finance games for kids, this one is a speedy card game that plays a lot like UNO, teaching kids to play the exact change of different values.
+Unlike other money games for kids, this one is a speedy card game that plays a lot like UNO, teaching kids to play the exact change of different values.
 This game refreshes some very important foundational math with young children.

 Animal Crossing